MacOS: Mac OS X 10.0

 On March 24, 2001, Apple released Mac OS X 10.0 (internally codenamed Cheetah).

 The initial version was slow, incomplete, and had very few applications available at launch, mostly from independent developers.
 While many critics suggested that the operating system was not ready for mainstream adoption, they recognized the importance of its initial launch as a base on which to improve.
-Simply releasing Mac OS X was received by the Macintosh community as a great accomplishment, for attempts to overhaul the Mac OS had been underway since 1996, and delayed by countless setbacks.
+Simply releasing Mac OS X was received by the Macintosh community as a great accomplishment, for attempts to overhaul the Mac OS had been underway since 1996, and had been delayed by countless setbacks.

 Mac OS X 10.1

 Later that year, on September 25, 2001, Mac OS X 10.1 (internally codenamed Puma) was released.
 It featured increased performance and provided missing features, such as DVD playback.
 Apple released 10.1 as a free upgrade CD for 10.0 users, in addition to the $129 boxed version for people running Mac OS 9.
 It was discovered that the upgrade CDs were full install CDs that could be used with Mac OS 9 systems by removing a specific file; Apple later re-released the CDs in an actual stripped-down format that did not facilitate installation on such systems.
 On January 7, 2002, Apple announced that Mac OS X was to be the default operating system for all Macintosh products by the end of that month.